mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |parity with Python| The PR needs to be ported to Python. | `Automation: Parity with Python` |
 |parity with Java| The PR needs to be ported to Java. | `Automation: Parity with Java` |

+### Repo specific labels for Automation <!-- omit in toc -->

+It is OK to create repo specific labels for this category to trigger repo specific workflows, just use prefix the label with `Automation:` (e.g.: `Automation: My action`).

 ## DRI

 DRI labels are used for reporting outside the bot framework repositories and their names don't follow the standards described above.
 They should be applied based on the current DRI guide.